pinot-contrib/pinot-docs/basics/data-import/pinot-file-system/import-from-gcp.md

 By default Pinot loads all the plugins, so you can just drop this plugin there.
 Also, if you specify `-Dplugins.include`, you need to put all the plugins you want to use, e.g. `pinot-json`, `pinot-avro` , `pinot-kafka-2.0...`
 {% endhint %}

-GCP filesystems provides the following options -
+GCP filesystems provides the following options:

 * `projectId` - The name of the Google Cloud Platform project under which you have created your storage bucket.
 * `gcpKey` - Location of the json file containing GCP keys.
 You can refer [Creating and managing service account keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) to download the keys.